LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/Experiments/Experiment_7.md

 1. Explore 5 Python Text Analytics Libraries in Python and write their features & applications.
 2. Explore 5 Python Text Analytics Libraries in R and write their features & applications.
 3. Steps involved in Text Analytics
-4. Benefits of Text Analytics5.
+4. Benefits of Text Analytics

 ## Outcome :
 * Identified the Text Analytics Libraries in Python and R